AntelopeIO/leap/README.md

 ```bash
 sudo scripts/install_deps.sh
 ```
-- If you are in a docker container, omit `sudo` because you run as `root` by default in Ubuntu.
+- If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 Next, call our pinned build script.
 You have to give it three arguments, a folder for dependencies, a build folder, and [the number of jobs or CPU cores/threads to use](#jobs-flag).
 This command uses a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds using all but two of your computer's CPU threads.
 ```bash